The Hitchin Fibration for Symmetric Pairs: Galois Description of J for theta -Quasisplit Symmetric Pairs

-The finite, flat map $\canft\to \fc_G$ was used in the work of Donagi-Gaitsgory to describe the regular centralizer group scheme \cite{donagi2002gerbe}.
+We now recenter our discussion on regular centralizers.
+The finite, flat map $\canft\to \fc_G$ was used in the work of Donagi-Gaitsgory to describe the regular centralizer group scheme $J_G$ \cite{donagi2002gerbe}.
 The following is a reformulation of this result due to Ng\^o.

-\begin{lem} Let $J_G$ be the regular centralizer group scheme of $G$ acting on $\fg$.
+\begin{lem}(\cite[Lemma 2.4.6 and 2.4.7]{ngo2010lemme}) Assume that the characteristic of $k$ does not divide the order of $W$.
+Let $J_G$ be the regular centralizer group scheme of $G$ acting on $\fg$.
 There is an open embedding

-where $W$ acts diagonally on the product $\canT\times \canft$ and $\mathrm{Res}^{\canft}_{\fc_G}$ denotes the Weil restriction along the map $\canft\to \fc_G$.
+where $W$ acts diagonally on the product $\canT\times \canft$ and $\mathrm{Res}^{\canft}_{\fc_G}(-)$ denotes the Weil restriction along the map $\canft\to \fc_G$.
 Moreover, the image of this map admits a simple description: For any root $\alpha$, let $\fh_{G,\alpha}\subset \canft$ be the $\alpha$-root hyperplane.
 Then \eqref{eqn: Galois description of JG} identifies $J_G$ with the subgroup of $\mathrm{Res}^{\canft}_{\fc_G}(\canT\times \canft)^W$ consisting of $S$-points